 Just west of Renegade are the twisted corkscrews of North and South Diablo.
 These torturous pathways seem to exist in a post-apocalyptic world populated by half-mad bikers.
 They’re tucked behind a gate in a previously unmapped corner of the preserve.
 Big warning signs are posted to scare off all but the most crazed spoke-jockeys.
 But the features that make the trails challenging for bikers—the stone ledges, protruding rock slabs and sharp curves—make it great fun for hikers.
 The Diablos are textured trails with lots of visual interest.

 Both North and South Diablo are sub-divided into a series of internal loops.
 Trails signs stating “Most Difficult” point the way to the hardcore technical stuff.
 Hikers can pick and choose the route as they see fit.
 The Diablo Trails sit directly north of Cholla Mountain and can be accessed from Browns’ Ranch Trailhead, approximately a 9-mile round trip.
 Or be an idiot like yours truly and piece together a route from Granite Mountain Trailhead that includes Renegade Trail and returns along the western slope of Granite Mountain.
 That long day put 12 miles in my ledger and also earned me a tasty burger.

 Located in McDowell Mountain Regional Park, the Scenic Trail is an easy 4.3-mile loop.
 It branches off the Pemberton Trail and makes a gentle climb to the crest of the rolling Lousley Hills.
-This hike would be especially beautiful following a wet winter (remember those?) because the slopes are covered with brittlebush.
+This hike would be especially beautiful following a wet winter like we've just had. because the slopes are covered with brittlebush.
 Clusters of saguaro dot the shoulders of the hills, including a rare crested saguaro—crested on an arm instead of the top—near a mid-way bench.